D.R. Horton Inc. (DHI): A Technical Analysis

 DHI) stock’s latest price update

 D.R.
-Horton Inc. (NYSE: DHI)’s stock price has increased by 1.23 compared to its previous closing price of 93.79.
-Despite this, the company has seen a gain of 4.57% in its stock price over the last five trading days.
+Horton Inc. (NYSE: DHI)’s stock price has increased by 1.58 compared to its previous closing price of 94.10. however, the company has experienced a 4.52% increase in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/06/23 that Housing Market Shows Signs of Thawing

 DHI’s Market Performance

 D.R.
-Horton Inc. (DHI) has seen a 4.57% rise in stock performance for the week, with a -4.53% decline in the past month and a 13.15% surge in the past quarter.
-The volatility ratio for the week is 2.29%, and the volatility levels for the past 30 days are at 2.28% for DHI.
-The simple moving average for the last 20 days is 0.79% for DHI stock, with a simple moving average of 18.90% for the last 200 days.
+Horton Inc. (DHI) has experienced a 4.52% rise in stock performance for the past week, with a -2.17% drop in the past month, and a 11.24% rise in the past quarter.
+The volatility ratio for the week is 3.42%, and the volatility levels for the past 30 days are at 2.54% for DHI.
+The simple moving average for the last 20 days is 1.81% for DHI stock, with a simple moving average of 19.32% for the last 200 days.

 Analysts’ Opinion of DHI